ContentPush removal instructions

 In the opened window select all history and click the Clear History button.

-If you are experiencing problems while trying to remove contentpush from your computer, please ask for assistance in our malware removal forum.
+If you are experiencing problems while trying to remove ads by contentpush from your computer, please ask for assistance in our malware support forum.

 Post a comment:

-If you have additional information on contentpush or it's removal please share your knowledge in the comments section below.
+If you have additional information on ads by contentpush or it's removal please share your knowledge in the comments section below.